jruels/auto-infra/labs/ansible/index.md

 #### Ensure a package is not present

-The `yum` module allows you to specify the state you wish the package to be in.
+The `apt` module allows you to specify the state you wish the package to be in.
 If you want a specific version, you append it to the package name, for example:

 ```
 - name: ensure sysstat is installed at version 10.2.0-1
-    yum:
+    apt:
       name: sysstat=10.2.0-1
       state: installed
 ```